Is marijuana legal in North Carolina?

 North Carolina does have a limited medical cannabis program that allows patients with intractable seizure disorders to use some high-CBD/low-THC cannabis products.
 Unfortunately, it does not allow for the production of high CBD cannabis products so patients need to obtain those products from other states.

-North Carolina recreational & medical marijuana legalization efforts
+North Carolina recreational and medical marijuana legalization efforts

 Efforts to legalize cannabis in North Carolina have been relatively unsuccessful.
 There have been some recent efforts in 2019 and 2020 to push forward medical bills but these have all failed to change marijuana laws in North Carolina.